mkenniston/chronian/docs/design.md

 ## Static vs. Dynamic Type-Checking

-This is an interesting question for software that is intended to be ported to many languages with radically different ideas about it, for example Python/Ruby vs. Java/C++.
+This is an interesting question for software that is intended to be ported to many languages with radically different ideas about type-checking, for example Python/Ruby vs. Java/C++.
 The way **chronian** handles this is to design the syntax and semantics so that static type-checking will work smoothly when needed, but terse source code will still be natural in languages that encourage that.
 Hiding constructors and enabling call-chaining helps a lot here, since the actual types often need not be explicitly mentioned.

 Either way, we run the same unit tests on everything in all supported languages, so the whole testing argument really doesn't apply here.